dv-sharma/Scripting/README.md

-## EXIT CODES
+## DAY 2 EXIT CODES

- 0 means successfull, other number means error
+-0 means successfull, other number means error

 e.g. ls /no/such/folder
 echo "$?"

-here there is no such folder present so exit code will be non zero number
+-here there is no such folder present so exit code will be non zero number.